acut3/hacking/README.md

 # Hacking
-Unpolished hacking-related code and notes.
+Unpolished hacking-related code and notes (see the wiki).